-- When the gun trigger is released and the ground rod delay time elapses, the ground rod (N) inside the isolation cabinet lowers and discharges the system.
+- 1. Release the gun trigger. - 2.
+Disable the electrostatic request signal to turn off electrostatics. - After the ground rod delay time elapses, the ground rod (N) inside the isolation cabinet lowers and discharges the system.
 Look at the main system run screen on the control interface to verify that the system is discharged: - a.
-Check that the Ground Rod status indicator shows the ground symbol -.
-See Run Menus, page 49. - b.
+Check that the Ground Rod status indicator

+- b.
 Check that the Voltage Level reading on the control interface reads 0 kV.
-See Run Menus, page 49. - c.
+See Run Menus, page 45. - c.
 Touch the gun electrode to the grounded rod (R).